snowyu/property-manager.js/README.md

   * `exported` *(Boolean)*: whether the property can be exported. defaults: undefined
     * if undefined then `=enumerable isnt false and the first char isnt "$"`
   * `alias` *(String|ArrayOf String)*: add the alias(es) to the property.
 It used via assignment from options.
+  * `clone` *(Boolean)*: Whether clone default property value if the value is an object when initializing. defaults to true.

 ```js